Mostow Rigidity Made Easier: The Main Result

 A line $L \subset \C$ is {\it good\/} for $h$ if the restriction $h|_L$ is an affine map.
 This means that $h(L)$ is a line and $h$ scales lengths by a constant factor on $L$.
 We say that the direction $D$ is {\it good\/} for $h$ if every line of direction $D$ is good for $h$.
 The affine maps here may depend on the line but, since $h$ is a homeo, the image under $h$ of this parallel line family is another parallel line family.

 \begin{lemma} If two directions are good for $h$ then $h \in \I$. \end{lemma}

 \startproof There are real affine transformations $A,B$ so that the horizontal and vertical directions for $\phi=AhB$ are good, and $\phi$ is the identity on the union of the two coordinate axes.
 But $\phi(x,y)$ is on the same horizontal line as $(0,y)$ and on the same vertical line as $(x,0)$.
 Hence $\phi(x,y)=(x,y)$.
 In short, $\phi$ is the identity.
-Hence $h=A^{-1}B^{-1}$ is real affine.
+Since $AhB$ is the identity, $h=A^{-1}B^{-1}$.
+Hence $h$ is a real affine map.
 Hence $h \in \I$ by Lemma \ref{RtoC}. \endproof

 Choose $z \in \C$.
 Specializing the constructions from \S \ref{ext}, we call $\{(H_n,h_n)\}$ the {\it zoom sequence based on\/} $(h,z)$ if $H_n=f_nHg_n$ and $h_n=f_nhg_n$, where \begin{itemize} \item $f_n$ is the homothety that fixes $h(z)$ and scales distances by $n$. \item $g_n$ is the homothety that fixes $z$ and scales distances by $1/n$. \end{itemize} We write $h\to h'$ if $\{(H_n,h_n)\}$ is tame, and $(H_n,h_n)$ converges on a subsequence to $(H',h')$ in the sense of Lemma \ref{equ}.
 For ease of notation we omit mention of $H$, even though $H$ is lurking in the background at every step.